RocketChat/Apps.Whiteboard/README.md

    Your username and password are your local server's user credentials .Verify the successful build by accessing the `/excalidraw` endpoint in the Whiteboard app settings.
 You can access the React app through the provided URL.

-### Instead of running the above commands, you can simply use the shortcut command
+### Instead of running the above commands, you can simply use the shortcut commands

 1) #### Run the following command within the `Apps.Whiteboard` folder
    ```bash